-Is therefore only logical and consistent to abandon the substantial, chemical level and introduce quantum physics into medicine.
+It is therefore only logical and consistent to abandon the substantial, chemical level and introduce quantum physics into medicine.

 Quantum physics deals with the properties of subatomic particles (elementary particles).
 And this brings us to probably the most important discovery in quantum physics: there is a duality within matter; it exists as particles and as waves (Nobel Prize for Physics, Louis Victor Prince de Broglie).

 Photons are the “building blocks“ of electromagnetic waves.
 Photons are particles of light (light quanta) which move with the speed of light.

 Further research is leading us into an extremely interesting and exciting field which has a decisive influence on living organisms: the field of biophotons.

 In the last 20 years detailed investigations have been carried out in this field on an international level with the German biophysicist Professor Fritz Albert Popp.

 It has been detected that cells emit photons and renowned biophysicists assume that cells communicate with each other through these “flashes of light”.
 So information is exchanged, and at the speed of light.